gcnw/spaceTradersProject/README.md

 |:--|:--|:--|
 |structureId|String|Symbol of the structure you want to get info for|

-[REQUIRES AUTH TOKEN]

-- use to see all owned structures
+- use to see all owned structures [REQUIRES AUTH TOKEN]
 ```
 https://api.spacetraders.io/my/structures
 ```

 ## SYSTEM INFO
-- get location info
+- get location info [REQUIRES AUTH TOKEN]
 ```
 https://api.spacetraders.io/locations/:locationSymbol
 ```